• Skip to primary navigation

 Water your seedlings from the bottom when the soil feels dry.
 The easiest way to do this is to place your seed-starting container into a tray of warm water and let your plants soak up moisture though the drainage holes for a few minutes.
 Remove the containers and let the extra water drain.
 Check your seedlings every day to make sure they don’t dry out.

-Legginess is a good sign that the plant is not receiving enough light.
+Tall and droopy growth is a good sign that the plant is not receiving enough light.
+Direct sunlight from a windowsill may not provide the proper light levels for your plants.
 Leggy plants have thin, weak stems and large gaps in between leaves.
 This condition can weaken the plants, stunt their growth, and make them more susceptible to pests and diseases.

 Solution: To prevent leggy plants, first make sure they are receiving enough light.
 Seedlings need at least 12-16 hours of light each day.
-Keep the lights about 2-inches above the seedlings.
+Use grow lights, and keep the light about 2-inches above the seedlings.
 Consider adding another lighting fixture, so the plants receive enough light.

-Keep the growing medium evenly moist, move the seedlings to a slightly cooler area, cut back on the fertilizer, and avoid overcrowding by thinning the seedlings.
+Solution: Keep the growing medium evenly moist, move the seedlings off the heating mat or to a slightly cooler area, cut back on the fertilizer, and avoid overcrowding by thinning the seedlings.

 Discolored leaves

-Discolored leaves usually indicate a nutrient deficiency.
-Pale yellow leaves may mean nitrogen deficiency, bronze edges might indicate a lack of potassium, and a lack of phosphorus may cause the undersides of the leaves to turn a purple color.
+Discolored foliage usually indicates a nutrient deficiency.
+Pale yellow leaves may mean a nitrogen shortage, bronze edges might indicate a deficiency of potassium, and a lack of phosphorus may cause the undersides of the leaves to turn a purple color.

 When seeds first germinate, they are able to obtain nutrients from the seed itself.
 This sustains the seedling through the germination process.
 When the seedlings begin to form its first true leaves, it is time to supply additional nutrients.